The Basics of Your HVAC Unit

 Controls

-The initials “HVAC” are a reference to heating, ventilation and air conditioning.
-This system is designed to provide the highest indoor comfort and air quality to those who live or work in the building.
-It also prevents the spread of contaminates into and out of the building, and ensures that the air circulates properly.
+The initials “HVAC” refer to heating, ventilation and air conditioning.
+This system provides the highest quality of indoor air and comfort for those who live or work in a building or establishment.
+It also stops harmful substances from spreading into and out of a building, and ensures proper circulation.

-In the beginning commercial HVAC systems were controlled by pneumatic systems that relied on pressurized air and gas to transmit and receive signals.
-As technology advanced and smaller companies started to enter the market with electrical systems that communicated and received data via voltage signals.
-Today microprocessor-based DDC (direct digital control) controllers are the standard in the market.
+At first, commercial HVAC system were controlled by pneumatic systems that relied on air and gas pressurized to send and receive messages.
+As technology improved, smaller companies entered the market with control systems using electrical energy that transmitted and received data via voltage signals.
+The standard for industry is microprocessor-based DDC controllers (direct digital controls).

-The control sequence begins with the temperature reading on the thermostat.
-The system will cool the room by sending a signal for the compressor of the air conditioner to begin cooling once the thermostat is set at the desired temperature.
-The compressor of the air conditioner will circulate refrigerant to take in the heat of the indoor air.
+The control sequence begins with the temperature reading of the thermostat.
+The system will cool the room by sending a signal for the compressor of the air conditioner to start cooling once the thermostat is set at the desired temperature.
+The compressor of the air conditioner will circulate refrigerant to absorb heat from indoor air.
 The evaporator coils then absorb the heat and send it out.
-The air conditioner will blast cool air into areas that require to be conditioned.
+The air conditioner will blast cool air into the spaces that need to be treated.

-Ventilation fans must be fitted with a system that automatically turns off and restarts them once they’re occupied.
-They also have to be monitored for levels of overcurrent.
-This will prevent them from working too hard, which can lead to short circuits and overheating.
+Ventilation fans must have an automated system that can shut them off and start them again when occupied.
+They are also required to be monitored for overcurrent levels.
+This will help prevent them from overworking which can result in overheating or short circuits.

 Compressor

-The compressor is at the heart of a HVAC system.
-It transforms the refrigerant gas into a liquid, which passes to the coils which are used to cool the air.
-It’s an essential part of the air conditioning process and it needs to be replenished regularly with refrigerant.
-The compressor is also responsible to convert energy into electricity that powers the fan that circulates the chilled air.
+The compressor is the main component of a HVAC system.
+It transforms the gas refrigerant into a liquid which then passes to the coils where it is used to cool air.
+It is an essential component of the process of air conditioning, and must be regularly topped up with refrigerant.
+The compressor is also responsible for converting energy into electricity that powers the fan that circulates the chilled air.

 BTU ratings will determine the capacity of cooling based on the size of the area you’d like to cool.
-The higher the number the more efficient the unit.
-It is easy to determine the amount of BTU is needed by multiplying the area of the room by 25.
-This will give you the amount of square feet that could be cooled by a single ton of AC.
+The greater the number, the more efficient the unit is.
+You can easily calculate how much BTU is required by multiplying the area of the room by 25.
+This will give you how many square feet can be cooled with one ton of AC.

-You can fix or replace an air compressor yourself, or employ a professional.
-Overheating, leaks from the compressor, and inability to cool the airspace are among the most common problems.
-To avoid these problems, you need to understand how the compressor operates.
+You can repair or replace an air compressor yourself or engage an expert.
+Common problems include overheating, compressor leaks and the inability to cool the area.
+To avoid these issues, you must understand how the compressor functions.

-Compressors can be used in a myriad of ways for industrial manufacturing and food processing.
-Electricity is known to be the primary factor in their consumption.
-This is especially the case for air compressors which are running at full power for extended periods of time.
-This is why it is important to inspect the compressor frequently and keep it maintained properly.
+Compressors can be used in a myriad of ways, such as food processing and industrial manufacturing.
+Electricity is known to be a major element in their use.
+This is especially true for air compressors that are running at full load for extended periods of time.
+This is why it is essential to inspect the compressor regularly and maintain it in a timely manner.

-Some people believe that compressors can make their sound “punchy” by enhancing the tone as well as increasing sustain, making it “punchy”.
-You can achieve these effects by choosing the correct settings for the compressor.
-There are also plugins that can add color to the signal.
-These are usually emulations of famous units such as LA2As 1176s, and Fairchilds.
+Some say compressors can make their sound “punchy” by fattening the tone by increasing sustain and making it “punchy”.
+These are all effects that can be obtained by selecting the correct settings on the compressor.
+There are plugins available that add color.
+These are typically emulations of famous units like LA2As 1176s and Fairchilds.

 Thermostat

-The thermostat is a vital part of any HVAC system, regulating the temperature in an enclosed space.
-It determines whether the air is too cold or warm and then turns the system on and then off to maintain the proper temperature.
-This ensures that the temperature remains constant and conserves energy since it isn’t running at full speed.
+The thermostat is a vital part of any HVAC system, as it regulates the temperature in an enclosed space.
+It determines if the air is too hot, or too cold and turning the system on and off to keep it at a appropriate temperature.
+This ensures that the temperature remains constant and helps conserve energy since it isn’t operating at its maximum capacity.

-When choosing a thermostat there are a variety of factors to take into consideration, including its design, controls and ease of installation.
-It is also important to consider whether you want a manual or programmable thermostat as well as the features you would like.
-Although many thermostats are installed by an amateur however, it’s best to consult an HVAC professional.
-This will ensure that the thermostat is properly wired and will work with your furnace and AC system.
+When selecting a thermostat, there are many things to think about, such as its design, controls and the ease of installation.
+It is also important to decide whether you want either a manual or programmable thermostat, and what features you’d like to have.
+Although many thermostats can be installed by a DIYer however, it’s best to consult an HVAC professional.
+This will ensure that the thermostat is properly wired and will work with your existing furnace and AC system.

-The right thermostat can save you money over the long term, especially if it is a thermostat that can be programmed.
-This allows you to program the time when the HVAC system will be turned on and off according to your daily routine.
-It will then not be required to work as hard to keep it at the desired temperature throughout the day.
-This will prolong the life of your HVAC system as it is not being strained to the limit.
+The right thermostat can save you money over time, especially if it’s programmable.
+This will let you program the time when the HVAC system will be switched off and on in accordance with your routine.
+The system will not be required to work as hard to maintain and reach the temperature you want throughout the day.
+This will extend the life of your HVAC system as it is not being overloaded.

-The air is dragged into the HVAC system via vents or ducts.
-There, it is pushed through the heat exchanger and filter prior to being carried through air duct throughout the house.
-The thermostat then determines if the air is too hot or too cold and then sends a signal to the blower motor to turn off or on.
+The air is dragged up through vents or ducts into the HVAC system and then it goes through the filter and heat exchanger before being blown through an ductwork to the remainder of the home.
+The thermostat then determines if the air is too hot or cold and then sends a signal to the motor of the blower to turn on or off.

 Combustion Chamber

 The air that is pumped through a heat exchanger is not just hot air.
-The heat is actually transferred from the heating fuel into the air via a series looped tubes or coils within your heat exchanger.
-It’s a highly sophisticated, complex device that ensures the best use of your heating fuel, and also provides the most comfort to your home.
+The heat is actually transferred from the heating fuel into the air through a series of coils or loops inside your heat exchanger.
+It is a complex, sophisticated device that allows the most efficient use of your heating fuel.

-Your maintenance schedule for HVAC should include a check of the heat exchanger, and you can get the most out of it by understanding how it works.
-The blower motor is an crucial component of your HVAC system, but it’s not as complicated as the heat exchanger.
-The blower motor is responsible for the movement of air through your ventilation system, distributing it throughout your house.
-It’s an essential part of your system, particularly in the case of forced-air heating, like the majority of homes in Williamsport.
+Understanding how the heat exchanger works can help you make the most of it.
+The blower motor, which is an important part of your HVAC unit, is not as complex as the heat exchanger.
+The blower motor is responsible for the movement of air through your ventilation system to distribute throughout your house.
+It’s a crucial component of your system, particularly if you use forced-air heating like many homes in Williamsport.

-A blower motor is also needed if you have a split-system HVAC unit within your home, which has both an AC compressor and a furnace.
-Split-system ACs differ from packaged ACs that can be found in modern homes.
+If you have a split system HVAC unit in your home that is equipped with an AC compressor, as well as furnace, a blower motor will also be required.
+Split-system ACs differ from the packaged ACs you may find in newer homes.
 They do not have an outdoor unit.
-Instead, it comes with an evaporator coil and a condenser.
-The evaporator coil pumps refrigerant via a series of nozzles or expansion vales.
-As the liquid refrigerant sprays on these coils it evaporates into gas, cooling your home.
-The air is then carried through the condenser and then into the HVAC system’s venting ducts, where it can be pushed back through the return ducts of your home to the evaporator coil for further cooling.
+It is equipped with an evaporator and a compressor.
+The evaporator coil delivers refrigerant through a series nozzles or expansion vales.
+When refrigerant’s liquid sprays over these coils, it evaporates into a gas and cools your home.
+The air is then carried through the condenser and then into the HVAC system’s venting ducts where it is pushed back through the return ducts of your home to the evaporator coil for further cooling.